Bidding Games and Efficient Allocations: Computational Issues

-As a corollary from Proposition \ref{th:PSPE_fast}, a PSPE in weight-based and in additive SSAs can be computed efficiently.
-That is, in time that is polynomial in the number of items and in the total weight/value (and exponential in the number of dimensions).
+As a corollary from Propositions \ref{th:PSPE_fast} and \ref{th:weighted}, a PSPE in multi-weight-based and in additive SSBs can be computed efficiently.
+That is, in time that is polynomial in the number of items and in the total weight/value.

 \paragraph{Voting with single peaked preferences} If voters have a strict preference order over all $2^k$ possible outcomes of the game, there cannot be a succinct representation, since we will need $2^k$ terminals.
-However consider a scenario, where each voter as an ``ideal'' point $t^*_i \in \{0,1\}^k$.
-The utility of any other outcome only depends on its distance from $t^*_i$, i.e. on the number of coordinates in which $t,t^*_i$ differ (possibly assigning different weights to different coordinates).
-This scenario is a special case of an SSA with additive valuations, where the items are the coordinates on which the two voters disagree.
+However consider the following scenario.
+Each voter as an ``ideal'' point $t^*_i \in \{0,1\}^k$.
+The utility of any other outcome only depends on the Manhattan distance from $t^*_i$, i.e. on the number of coordinates in which $t,t^*_i$ differ.
+We may also assign a different weight to each coordinate, so that $u_i(t) = -\sum_{j\leq k} w_{ij} |t^*_i(j)-t(j)|$.

+This scenario has a simple mapping to an SSB of additive items: The value to $i$ of every coordinate on which $t^*_1,t^*_2$ differ is $w_{ij}$.
+If bidder $i$ ``buys'' coordinate $j$ she may set it to $t^*_i(j)$.
+The value of every coordinate $j$ on which $t^*_1(j) = t^*_2(j)$ can be arbitrary.
+The bidders will not compete on these coordinates, as it is Pareto-optimal to set $t(j)= t^*_1(j)$.

 \paragraph{Pathfinding} The items in a pathfinding problem over a graph, are pairs $s=\tup{location,time}$.
 In a na\"ive representation, all pairs would be allocated, and the value of a bundle of pairs to an agent, would be the optimal legal path from source to target that this bundle contains.
 If our game states would each represent a subset of such pairs, we would quickly reach an exponential blowup.
-However, it turns out that with a somewhat different representation, we can construct a bidding game with a most $MaxTime^2\times|locations|^4$ states.
+We modify the auction so that a state $\tup{location_1,location_2,time}$ means that each agent $i$ is in $location_i$ at $time$, after reaching there from the start.
+Thus we do not auction states (tuples) in an arbitrary order, but rather construct an alternative bidding game.
+We present an outline of the construction.